 - Baking powder: This gives the rolls extra lift, which makes them light and soft.

 - Eggs: The eggs shape the dough and make it soft and chewy.
-If you don't have eggs, you can use a store-bought egg replacer, but the taste might differ slightly.

 - Butter: The rolls taste rich and savory with butter.
 If you want to make them dairy-free, you can use a vegan butter substitute.